JShollaj/Xns140/README.md

 ### <strong>About me</strong>

-&#127891; MSBA at National University of Singapore
+&#127891; Researcher at National University of Singapore

 &#128246; Using data to derive insights for business solutions